ikunetwork/WhitePaper/README.md

 Since metformin went off patent, the diabetes drug has become one of the favorite treatments of life-extension types.
 So add this to its magic aura: In a small randomized trial of 140 patients conducted in Mexico City, adding metformin to drugs for lung cancer patients whose tumors had mutations in a gene called EGFR seemed to slow disease progression and survival ... a warning to industry to dot i's and cross t's.

+The industry R&D model as it currently stands is clearly a failure and does not account for this arbitrage as can be seen in the chart below.<sup>[14](#f14)</sup>

+Insert IKU_Money Ball

-The industry R&D model as it currently stands is clearly a failure and does not account for this arbitrage.<sup>[14](#f14)</sup> The holdup is not the science, but the incentive to efficiently mobilize resources to realize the science.
-Blockchains can now  digitally program incentive models to coordinate resources where it was not previously possible.
+The holdup to achieve these efficiencies is not the science, but the incentive to mobilize resources to realize the science.
+Blockchains enable digitally programmable incentive models to coordinate resources where it was not previously possible.

-G IKU's focus will be on the redevelopment of generics,

 _The most fruitful basis for the discovery of a new drug is to start with an old drug_ - Sir James W. Black, Nobel Prize in Medicine 1988.
 As per U.S. NIH researchers, approx. 50% of existing drugs can be rediscovered for a disease or a condition lacking viable options.<sup>[23](#f23)</sup> Because existing drugs have already proven to be safe, the majority of clinical trial rediscovery initiatives can skip Phase I _safety_, and move directly into Phase II _efficacy_.<sup>[24](#f24)</sup> Phase II costs are estimated to be as low as $5 million and take as little as a few years for approval, as opposed to ~15 years for NME.<sup>[25](#f25)</sup> In fact, there were only 20+ U.S. FDA medicine approvals in 2016 - 2017 on just one _efficacy_ clinical trial, compared to ~30% FDA approval rate for drug rediscovery vs. 5% FDA approval rate for NME \(approximately .1% in lab, 10% upon entering clinical trial\).<sup>[26](#f26)</sup> It is clear the probability of success is higher for rediscovery, eliminating years of uncertainty with dramatically lower costs.
 Such strategy compresses the R&D pipeline, allowing for value inflection to be reached more efficiently - accelerating market entry of inexpensive, safe medicines.
 Figure D illustrates how IKU streamlines research as compared to the traditional R&D pipeline: